 The Chi-square test of independence determines whether there is a statistically significant relationship between categorical variables.
 It is a hypothesis test that answers the question—do the values of one categorical variable depend on the value of other categorical variables?
+This test is also known as the chi-square test of association.

 As you no doubt guessed, I’m a huge fan of statistics.
 I’m also a big Star Trek fan.
 Consequently, it’s not surprising that I’m writing a blog post about both!
 In the Star Trek TV series, Captain Kirk and the crew wear different colored uniforms to identify the crewmember’s work area.
 Those who wear red shirts have the unfortunate reputation of dying more often than those who wear gold or blue shirts.